bebraw/cv/cv.md

 Since then I have done plenty of development on my own.
 Most of my projects are available under my GitHub account (https://github.com/bebraw).
 Besides these some reside below the account of a local geek collective, Geek Collision, which I helped to establish (https://github.com/geekcollision).
 I've listed a few examples below.
 Not all of them might be popular but that doesn't mean they aren't useful.

 * webpack-merge - https://github.com/survivejs/webpack-merge -- webpack-merge is the de facto solution for merging webpack configurations and it has millions of downloads every month.
-* jswiki - https://github.com/bebraw/jswiki -- jswiki grew out of an innocent little list of game engines.
-Details: http://royal.pingdom.com/2013/05/22/web-dev-projects/ .
-This eventually lead to establishing jster.net, a catalog of JavaScript libraries.
+* Sidewind - https://sidewind.js.org/ -- Sidewind is my take on state management within HTML to achieve light, interactive HTML markup.
 * Reactabular - https://reactabular.js.org/ -- Reactabular is a framework for building the React table you need.
 * colorjoe - http://bebraw.github.io/colorjoe/ -- colorjoe was born out of frustration with existing color pickers.
 All I could find relied on external images.
 I decided to take another approach and implement the whole thing in JavaScript and CSS.
 Based on popularity this wasn't a bad choice.
-* CDNperf - http://www.cdnperf.com/ -- I developed this project with a friend of mine in order to monitor performance of JavaScript CDNs.
-The project was enabled by support from Pingdom.
-* jsDelivr API - https://github.com/jsdelivr/api -- I developed this API based on sugarjs tools to provide access to data on JavaScript CDNs.
-Details: https://gun.io/blog/jsdeliver-api-experiment-to-success/
 * Elovalo - https://github.com/elovalo/elovalo -- Elovalo is a led cube project (AVR).
 I helped to design and implement its effect system and developed a simulation system based on Blender (http://hackaday.com/2012/09/03/simulating-led-cubes-in-blender/).
 In addition I developed a JavaScript based IDE with interactive editing for the project, https://github.com/elovalo/webide .
+* React Finland infrastructure - https://github.com/ReactFinland - During my time with React Finland and conferences, I've developed a wide variety of technology for our purposes including our GraphQL API, websites, and tooling to generate conference graphics and presentations.

 In addition, I was a core developer of webpack for many years and helped to establish the project as a mainstream option for bundling.
 I've developed infrastructure to support my business.
-This work includes GraphQL APIs, React frontends, websites, and supporting tooling.
+The work includes GraphQL APIs, React frontends, websites, and supporting tooling.

 ## Languages

 * English -- **Excellent**, *High grades (both abitur and university)* and proof in form of success as a technical author
 * Finnish -- **Excellent**, *Native*
-* German -- **Basic**, *A2* or *B1* most likely
+* German -- **Basic**, *B1* most likely, I use and learn German actively
+* Swedish -- **Elementary**, I've forgotten most but likely I could pick it up fast if needed

 ## Computer Skills

 * Programming Languages -- JavaScript, TypeScript, Python, C
 * JavaScript frameworks/libraries -- jQuery, React
-* Tooling -- webpack
 * Version Control -- git
-* Technologies -- Node.js, Blender, vim, Visual Studio Code
+* Technologies -- Node.js, Deno, Blender, vim, Visual Studio Code, webpack

 In addition to computer skills, I know the value of soft ones.
 In essence, most software problems can be traced down to a softer issue somewhere and I believe as developers we should do far more than only to develop.

 ## Interests

 * Art -- I enjoy studying and creating drawings and paintings.
-* Chess -- I am not the worst player in chess and I can generate a vicious attack faster than you think.
+* Chess -- I am not the worst player
 * Sports -- I am a great fan of hiking and cycling.
 I don't own a car.